 Sarah continues: “To help combat this, try and keep the mane washed as much as possible in the winter.
 Alternatively, if it’s too cold to wash your horse, use a water brush with warm water and a tiny drop of shampoo to help keep the grease down.
 It also helps to use duvets under your rug instead of heavy neck rugs and always try and use a detachable neck cover on your stable or turnout rug so it can easily be washed.”

-Holly Askew, a horse owner from Manchester, said: “If the horse doesn’t need a full clip, I don’t use a neck.”
+Holly Askew, a horse owner from Manchester, says: “If the horse doesn’t need a full clip, I don’t use a neck.”
 This is by far, the simplest solution for an unclipped horse, especially furry natives.
-Holly added: “If I have to I will attach a no fill neck to whatever rug I need, which is taken off at night.”
+Holly adds: “If I have to I will attach a no fill neck to whatever rug I need, which is taken off at night.”

 For horses with a long mane, keeping it in individual plaits prevents it from being rubbed off.
 It’s a slightly strange look and requires faff to maintain, but it’s effective.

 If you don’t want to wash your horse’s mane, if it’s not long enough to plait, and if you need a neck, it seems as though different makes and types of rugs can reduce rubbing.
 However, horse owners disagree on which ones, so it probably depends on the horse and the rug.

 How to stop mane rubbing on rugs: more tips

 One user of the Horse & Hound forums agrees with Sarah that detachable necks rubbed less than permanently attached ones, but several more posters disagreed, writing that in their experience, detachable necks were more problematic.
 A user who says she hunts regularly, and therefore needs to be able to plait her horse’s manes, finds she has had good results with the Bossy Bib mane guard.
 However, someone else says this method didn’t work for them at all.